An Overview of Cenicriviroc

 In what phase of testing is cenicriviroc?

-Cenicriviroc is currently being studied in Phase II clinical trials.
+Cenicriviroc is currently being studied in Phase II clinical trials.2

 What have recent studies shown about cenicriviroc?

-In an early Phase II study, several different strengths of cenicriviroc taken once daily were compared to placebo in treatment-experienced HIV-infected participants.
-Study participants did not receive additional anti-HIV drugs as part of a background regimen.
-(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant's HIV infection.)
-In treatment-experienced adults who had not been previously treated with a CCR5 antagonist, cenicriviroc was effective in reducing viral load at all strengths.
-Cenicriviroc was also shown to have anti-inflammatory activity.
-In terms of safety, no serious side effects occurred.
-The most common side effects were headache, nausea, constipation, diarrhea, and sinusitis.
+In a 10-day Phase I/II study, several different strengths of cenicriviroc taken once daily were compared to placebo in HIV-infected participants who had been taking HIV medicines before entering the study (treatment-experienced).
+(A placebo is an inactive drug that is identical in appearance to the active drug being studied.)
+Study participants did not receive additional HIV medicines as part of a background regimen.
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant's HIV infection.)4,7,8

-Additional Phase II studies of cenicriviroc in HIV treatment-naive adults are under way.
+Additional Phase II studies of cenicriviroc in HIV-infected adults who have not taken HIV medicines before are under way.9

 Where can I get more information about clinical trials studying cenicriviroc?